Linaro/lava/doc/v2/dispatcher-design.rst

    whether this is done using install steps in the test definition or pre-existing packages in the test image or manual setup.
-The server **must** be configured to allow the (insecure) LAVA automation SSH private key to login as authorized - this key is available in the ``/usr/lib/python2.7/dist-packages/lava_dispatcher/device/dynamic_vm_keys`` directory when lava-dispatcher is installed or in the lava-dispatcher `git tree <https://git.linaro.org/lava/lava-dispatcher.git/tree/HEAD:/lava_dispatcher/device/dynamic_vm_keys>`_.
+The server **must** be configured to allow the (insecure) LAVA automation SSH private key to log in as authorized - this key is available in the ``/usr/lib/python2.7/dist-packages/lava_dispatcher/device/dynamic_vm_keys`` directory when lava-dispatcher is installed or in the lava-dispatcher `git tree <https://git.linaro.org/lava/lava-dispatcher.git/tree/HEAD:/lava_dispatcher/device/dynamic_vm_keys>`_.